Cars Brands that start with H

 What expensive cars start with the letter H?

 With its Lux category, Honda leads in the group of the most expensive cars among the brands with the letter H. A particularly expensive model is the 2003 Honda HSC Concept.
 Chinese Hongqi luxury cars are highly valued on the international market.
-But also in the group of the most expensive can be attributed and antiques – cars of the early to mid-20th century, collectible type, which often cost more than modern models—for example, Horch 855 Special Roadster from 1935, which is almost priceless.
+But also the group of the most expensive can be attributed to antiques – cars of the early to mid-20th century, collectible type, which often cost more than modern models—for example, the Horch 855 Special Roadster from 1935, which is almost priceless.